jax-ml/jax-ai-stack/docs/source/JAX_machine_translation.md

   name: python3
 ---

-# NLP: JAX Machine Translation
+# Machine Translation with encoder-decoder transformer model

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jax-ml/jax-ai-stack/blob/main/docs/source/JAX_machine_translation.ipynb)

 +++

-Adapted from https://keras.io/examples/nlp/neural_machine_translation_with_transformer/, which is itself an adaptation from https://www.manning.com/books/deep-learning-with-python-second-edition
+This tutorial is adapted from [Keras' documentation on English-to-Spanish translation with a sequence-to-sequence Transformer](https://keras.io/examples/nlp/neural_machine_translation_with_transformer/), which is itself an adaptation from the book [Deep Learning with Python, Second Edition by François Chollet](https://www.manning.com/books/deep-learning-with-python-second-edition)

 We step through an encoder-decoder transformer in JAX and train a model for English->Spanish translation.